Skip to main contentSkip to navigationSkip to footer

 Neuromorphic Software Ecosystems (PGI-15)

-We create neuromorphic computing technologies that learn and work like the brain by designing computer algorithms and computing architectures from the perspective of neuroscience and realization of dedicated circuits and devices.
+We create neuromorphic computing technologies that learn and work like the brain by designing computer algorithms and computing architectures from the perspective of neuroscience and the realization of dedicated circuits and devices.

 Director: Prof. Emre Neftci